 BenCab, living in London at the time of the rise of the artists David Hockney and Francis Bacon, was very much influenced by what they called the new spirit of painting, a return to figurative art.
 This style appealed to the perception of the world held by BenCab.
 I have read that he studied Japanese prints and was interested in how the Japanese were able to influence the Europeans.
 Hence the motif of the fan.
 What is fascinating is the tiny slice of a photo hanging from a chain around her neck.
 I wonder who the photo is of?

-Larawan is a major theme that recurs in BenCab’s paintings since the 1970s when he started the series.
+Larawan is a major theme that has recurred in BenCab’s paintings since the 1970s when he started the series.
 Based on colonial photography, the Larawan images hauntingly suggest parallel scenarios between the past and present.
-The artist’s strong suit – portraiture, the study of the human face and figure emerges triumphantly in these veritable tableaux of our ancestors. (http://www.bencabmuseum.org) This untitled work from the Larawan Series (produced 1981) is done in acrylic on paper (68cm x48cm).
+The artist’s strong suit – portraiture, the study of the human face and figure - emerges triumphantly in these veritable tableaux of our ancestors.3

-This elegant painting of an upper class Filipina beauty garbed in a baro't saya possesses the graphic quality of the National artist’s fine etchings.
-Suffused in the sepia tones of images gleaned from turn of the century photographs, and set against a starkly modernist background, this Larawan series work ranks highly in Ben Cab's oeuvres.
+The elegant painting above is of an upper class Filipina beauty garbed in a baro't saya.
+The graphic quality of the artist’s fine etchings is evident.
+Suffused in the sepia tones of images gleaned from turn of the century photographs, and set against a starkly modernist background, this Larawan series work ranks highly in Ben Cab's oeuvres.4

 Now we turn to some Mixed Media works by the versatile BenCab.
 This work (1993) of a mother and child is untitled (65cm x 50cm).